-In terms of design, it is very much a duplicate of the MakerBot Replicator; the metal chassis holds the 3D Pro firmly on its feet coupled with glossy wooden panels on all sides as well as a removable hood that sits atop the printer.
+In terms of design, it is definitely a duplicate of the MakerBot Replicator; the metal chassis holds the 3D Pro firmly on its feet coupled with glossy wooden panels on all sides as well as a removable hood that sits atop the printer.
 Both the left, right, and front panels are fitted acrylic windows, the front of which is hinged upwards for access to the build area.

 The enclosed design serves not only to manage internal temperatures for ABS printing (insufficient heat can cause warping) but also to provide a degree of protection and a boxed, all-in-one feel.